maheshj01/Paint-Redesigned/README.md

 A Paint app, targeting Desktop, built proudly with Flutter 💙.
 You are welcome to contribute and make features requests or file Issues.

 # [Try it out on the web](https://paintredesigned.netlify.app/#/)
+> Note that the web app deployed works with limited features as of today.

 ### Features
 - Basic features such as (brush/eraser size, custom color for brush and background)